(c) svklimkin, Pixabay

 Podcast series: Climate change - how do I prepare on the farm?

-Climate change - supporting practice
+Climate change - supporting practical application

 Every business is affected